-For many part of the city, building more complete communities will depend on smart management and design of growth.
 Many close-in centers and corridors are already experiencing rapid market-driven development growth.
+The Plan targets significant growth in these areas.
 This is a good thing because these are places of opportunity in that are already walkable with transit, local-serving businesses, and easy access to jobs.